GaurabKundu1/Analyzing-Hotel-Booking-Trends-Minimizing-Cancellations-and-Maximizing-Revenue-Generation/README.md

 The focal points of this report are the analysis of hotel booking cancellations and the exploration of various factors unrelated to their business operations and annual revenue generation.

+### Assumptions

+- No significant anomalies occurred between 2015 and2017 that would substantially impact the utilized data.

+- The provided information remains current and viable for efficient analysis of potential hotel strategies.

+- There are no unforeseen adverse effects anticipated if the hotel implements any recommended techniques.

+- The hotels presently do not employ any of the proposed solutions.

+- Cancellations are the predominant factor influencing income generation effectiveness.

+- Cancellations lead to unoccupied rooms for the duration of the booked period.

+- Clients make hotel reservations within the same year they initiate cancellations.